 • For websites directed at visitors from jurisdictions that do not have specific cookie laws and do not require cookie banners, Matomo analytics can be used without cookies consent.
 However, compliance with privacy laws is still required when collecting personal data, and anonymised analytics may be preferable in such cases.

-• Website owners may opt for anonymised, aggregated analytics with privacy-preserving configurations: How do I use Matomo Analytics without consent or cookie banner?
+• Website owners may opt for anonymised, aggregated analytics with privacy-preserving configurations: Can I use Matomo Analytics without consent or cookie banner?.
 However, these configurations may reduce the accuracy of the analytics and may not be suitable for those looking to use the full range of analytics features.

 • Websites with a global audience can either implement a consent banner globally or use a consent management platform that allows geotargeting, such as showing a consent banner in the EU or selected jurisdictions while omitting it elsewhere.